beet-software/dorm/docs/docs/index.md

 Use [`dorm_example`](quickstart/generate-a-showcase.md) when you want a complete project with models, generated code, and an engine-specific setup.
-Use the Memory profile to learn the generated API without configuring a
+Use the in-memory profile to learn the generated API without configuring a
 server:

 ```shell